Pacha Soap Co and Soli Essential Oils teamed up with Digiphy to create QR-connected packaging to share their mission of sustainability.

 Here's why you shouldn't link QR codes to your website's homepage

-Linking a QR code to your homepage creates a poor customer experience that lacks relevant and contextual information.
+Linking a generated QR code that you create to your homepage creates a poor customer experience that lacks relevant and contextual information.

 QR code use has grown significantly since 2020 to engage current and potential customers.
 A single scan can connect a person directly to your digital presence in seconds.
 In 2021 alone, 45% of patrons scanned a QR code while shopping.
 So it might seem like a no-brainer to direct customers to your website's homepage via a QR code, but that may not be your best strategy.